Whoaa512/starred/README.md

 - [markdown-it/linkify-it](https://github.com/markdown-it/linkify-it) - Links recognition library with full unicode support
 - [Hypercontext/linkifyjs](https://github.com/Hypercontext/linkifyjs) - JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
 - [mozilla-frontend-infra/react-lazylog](https://github.com/mozilla-frontend-infra/react-lazylog) -
-- [xenova/transformers.js](https://github.com/xenova/transformers.js) - Run 🤗 Transformers in your browser!
+- [xenova/transformers.js](https://github.com/xenova/transformers.js) - State-of-the-art Machine Learning for the web.
+Run 🤗 Transformers directly in your browser, with no need for a server!
 - [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using Automatic1111-sd-webui as a backend.
 - [neemspees/tragic-methods](https://github.com/neemspees/tragic-methods) - A collection of script depicting the strange quirks of programming languages.
 - [humanwhocodes/momoa](https://github.com/humanwhocodes/momoa) - A JSON parser, tokenizer, traverser, and printer.